Copper peptide GHK-Cu: Wound healing in animals

 A series of animal experiments established pronounced wound healing activity of GHK-Cu.

 In the dermal wounds of rabbits GHK-Cu facilitated wound healing, causing better wound contraction, faster development of granular tissue and improved angiogenesis.
 It also elevated the level of antioxidant enzymes.

 GHK-Cu has been found to induce a systemic enhancement of healing in rats, mice, and pigs; that is, the GHK-Cu peptide injected in one area of the body (such as the thigh muscles) improved healing at distant body areas (such as the ears).
 These treatments strongly increased healing parameters such as collagen production, angiogenesis, and wound closure in both wound chambers and full thickness wounds.
-In one study, full‐thickness wounds of 6 millimeters in diameter were created in an ischemic skin flap on the backs of rats, and for 13 days the wound sites were then treated daily with topical GHK or topical hydroxypropyl methylcellulose vehicle, or given no treatment.
+In one study, full‐thickness wounds of 6 millimeters in diameter were created in an ischemic skin flap on the backs of rats, and for 13 days the wound sites were then treated daily with topical GHK-Cu or topical hydroxypropyl methylcellulose vehicle, or given no treatment.
 At the end of the study, the wound size had decreased by 64.5% in the GHK group; by 45.6% in the vehicle-treated group; and by 28.2% in the control group.
 The difference between the GHK group's wounds and those of the control group was significant, and was accompanied by significantly lower levels of tumor necrosis factor alpha and elastin-degrading matrix metalloproteinases.

 Biotinylated GHK-Cu was incorporated into a collagen membrane, which was used as a wound dressing.
 This GHK-Cu enriched material stimulated wound contraction and cell proliferation, as well as increased expression of antioxidant enzymes.
 The same material was tested for wound healing in diabetic rats.
 GHK-Cu treatment resulted in faster wound contraction and epithelization, higher level of glutathione and ascorbic acid, increased synthesis of collagen, and activation of fibroblasts and mast cells.
 Ischemic open wounds in rats treated with GHK-copper healed faster and had decreased concentration of metalloproteinases 2 and 9 as well as of tumor necrosis factor-beta (a major inflammatory cytokine) compared with vehicle alone or with untreated wounds.

 Cosmetic use

-Copper peptide GHK-Cu is widely used in anti-aging cosmetics (INCI name: Copper tripeptide-1).
+Copper peptide GHK-Cu is widely used in anti-aging and hair loss prevention cosmetics (INCI name: Copper tripeptide-1).
 Several controlled facial studies have shown anti-aging, firming and anti-wrinkle activity of copper peptide GHK-Cu, but with relatively small sample sizes and short duration of use, and further research is required to draw definitive conclusions.